 New Orleans, La. – Spain's only classical ballet company makes it's Crescent City debut this weekend.
 And, acclaimed soprano and native New Orleanian Sarah Jane McMahon joins the LPO in a semi-staged production of H.M.S.
 Pinafore.
 We go Inside the Arts for a sneak peek.

 New Orleans, La. – Louisiana Governor Bobby Jindal is advising residents to be prepared for a flood.

 "Unfortunately for us, there's enough water in this system, even if we don't get additional rain, there's enough water in this system, we know that there are areas of Louisiana that are going to be flooded."

-1 lb. red beans 1 lb. smoked ham hock 1 onion, chopped 1 green bell pepper, chopped Salt and pepper to taste 2 cloves garlic 1 stick margarine
+1 pound red beans 1 pound smoked ham hock 1 onion, chopped 1/2 green bell pepper, chopped Salt and pepper to taste 2 cloves garlic 1/2 stick margarine

-Pick through beans to remove any rocks.
+Pick through the beans to remove any rocks.
 Wash beans and cover with water.
 Add onion, bell pepper, ham hock and garlic.
-Cook on slow fire till done (about 2 hours).
-Add salt, pepper and margarine and cook five minutes.
-Serve on rice with Louisiana hot sauce and French bread and butter.
+Cook on slow fire until done, about 2 hours.
+Add salt, pepper, margarine and cook 5 minutes.
+Serve on rice with Louisiana hot sauce, French bread and butter.